TryExOrg/Escrow/README.md

-This seeks to provide transparent on chain visibility to the User that his funds are used for the purpose defined The CEX can also at all times view the funds safely stored and continue to provide services commensurate with the funds held This method should drastically reduce the need for the User to store funds on CEX unless converting to FIAT CEX usage restricted to On & Off ramp only as there is no requirement of funds storage for trading purposes
+This seeks to provide transparent on chain visibility to the User that his funds are used for the purpose defined The CEX can also at all times view the funds safely stored and continue to provide services commensurate with the funds held This method should drastically reduce the need for the User to store funds on CEX unless converting to FIAT CEX usage restricted to On & Off ramp only as there is no requirement of funds storage for trading purposes.